alvinng4/Gravity-Simulator/README.md

 ```
 and edit it accordingly.

+After each simulation, the program would ask your permission to store the data.
-After each simulation, the numerical data is automatically stored in
+If you choose to do so, the numerical data will be stored in the following folder:
 ```
 gravity_simulator/gravity_plot/results
 ```
-Note that the data is in the unit AU, day and in the following format:
+The data will be in the unit of AU, days, and follow this format:
 ```
 time, total energy, x1, y1, z1, x2, y2, z2, ... vx1, vy1, vz1, vx2, vy2, vz2, ...
 ```